jafuentest/EVE-Industrial/README.md

     GRANT ALL PRIVILEGES ON DATABASE eve_industrial_production TO eve_industrial;
     ```

-4. Copy SPECIAL? files.
+4. Copy system files.
 Assuming that:
   * The cap deploy_to dir is `~/eve_industrial`
   * The domain is `eve_industrial.wikifuentes.com`
     ```